dovecot/documentation/docs/core/config/mailbox/formats/imapc.md

 ## Quota

-Using the `imapc` quota backend allows asking for the quota from remote IMAP server.
+Using the `imapc` quota driver allows asking for the quota from remote IMAP server.
 By default it uses `GETQUOTAROOT INBOX` to retrieve the quota.

 There are two parameters that can be used to control how the quota is looked